tdex-network/dev-portal/blog/2021-07-13-tdex-terraform-automation.md

 ```
 - - - - -

-Back on the AWS side, find Ubuntu 18.04 public AMI, accessible in the region you are planing to deploy service and copy it's AMI ID.
+On the AWS AMI Marketplace, find Ubuntu 18.04 public AMI, accessible in the region you are planing to deploy service and copy it's AMI ID.

 To run deploy please prepare: \
   aws_access_key: KS2S2F4F2F2 \